-For each points bellow, first draw a 2D-representation of the sets of states.
+For each sub-question bellow, first draw a 2D-representation of the sets of states before answering.

 - a) What is ψ_X , the characteristic function of the whole set of states? - b) "Each state is either a nominal or an error state".
-Express this property in term of sets and characteristic functions. - c) "If a state is in the overflow set, it is not a nominal state".
 Express this property in term of sets and characteristic functions.